iAaronLau/iAaronLau.github.io.Rproject/content/blog/2023-06-14-/index.md

 > Previously, a student found an object like a head of mice in a dish of pig’s foot rice.
 The canteen, school, and food regulatory department officials considered the object a duck’s neck.

-Ultimately, I have no privilege to say what it is because the Internet is not the world outside of Chinese law.
+Ultimately, I have no privilege to say what it is because the Internet is not the world outside of the law of certain country.
 I want to ask:

 > Why cannot it be a pig’s foot?